jfpoilpret/fast-arduino-lib/README.md

 February-March 2017
 -------------------
+1. Debug formatted input streams
-1. Improve ISR registration API to enforce checks that the right ISR is used (e.g. INTx or PCINTy)
+2. Improve ISR registration API to enforce checks that the right ISR is used (e.g. INTx or PCINTy)
-2. EEPROM support
-3. Trace support (including PROGMEM strings support)

 March-April 2017
 ----------------
+3. Rename board pins to include Port and Bit reference, not just Dx
 4. Review namespaces overall (existence and names)
-5. Rename board pins to include Port and Bit reference, not just Dx
-6. Apply coding guidelines across the library code (not necessarily example code)
+5. Apply coding guidelines across the library code (not necessarily example code)
-7. Add support for ATtinyX5
+6. Add support for ATtinyX5

 May-June 2017
 -------------
-8. Add documentation (SR handling, Board support adding, API...)
+7. Add documentation (ISR handling, Board support adding, API...)
-9. Improve Analog Input support and code
+8. Improve Analog Input support and code
-10. Improve Timer support (support other modes than CTC)
+9. Improve Timer support (support other modes than CTC)
-11. Add support for Arduino Leonardo and CDC feature
+10. Add support for Arduino Leonardo and CDC feature

-Note that activities 1, 4, 5 and 6 will have an impact on current API.
+Note that some of the activities above will have an impact on current API.

-The following features are not in FastArduino roadmap currently (but may be in the future):
+The following features are not in FastArduino roadmap currently (but may be in the future); I list them by decreasing order of interest (personal viewpoint):

 - I2C support
 - PWM Output support